ysbecca/ysbecca.github.io/z_about.md

 permalink: /about/
 ---

-This blog is my attempt to write about some of my thoughts and experiences as a post-graduate student in computer science at the [University of Leeds](https://engineering.leeds.ac.uk/computing).
-My research interests are machine learning, computer vision and bio-inspired computing applied to the medical field.
-I also like web development and algorithms.
+**I am a post-graduate student in computer science at the [University of Leeds](https://engineering.leeds.ac.uk/computing).** My research interests are machine learning, computer vision and bio-inspired computing applied to the medical field.
+Some side interests are back-end web development and algorithms.

-This is my first and only attempt at a blog.
-I prefer in-person relationships with people over any other kind of relationship.
-However, I do enjoy reading other blogs, particularly those related to cooking, academics, computer science, and fun games to play with children.
+**I also enjoy cooking.** On multiple occasions I've wanted to try a cooking blog or a programming blog, where I could post my meal ideas and programming side projects.
+This blog is what happened.

 ![Me]({{site.baseurl}}/assets/static-images/me-small.png "Me")